 - Please note that while Betterment has provided the tax information in the format specified by the tax preparation software providers, we do not manage the software itself.
 If you are experiencing issues with your tax import, we encourage you to contact the software providers directly.
 To connect with a TurboTax Expert who is specially trained, please contact TurboTax directly.

 - If you have two-factor authentication enabled at Betterment, please use an App password generated within your Betterment account instead of your standard Betterment password.
-You can generate an App Password at Betterment by visiting the Security tab and clicking "Generate a new App Password."
+You can generate an App Password by visiting "Security" and click "Generate a new App Password."

 Betterment integrates with TurboTax tax preparation software to allow automatic import of your tax information.